St George's Church, Trotton: History

-Description and architecture
+Description

 The church is situated in the village of Trotton, West Sussex, just off the A272 near the River Rother.
 It stands between the early 15th-century bridge over the river and the 16th-century manor house.

+The present ecclesiastical parish of Trotton covers a large north–south area of countryside, includes the village of Trotton and the hamlets of Chithurst and Ingrams Green, and is served by St Mary's Church at Chithurst as well as St George's.
+Both churches are in the Rural Deanery of Midhurst, one of eight deaneries in the Archdeaconry of Horsham in the Diocese of Chichester.
+Eucharistic services are held on the second and fourth Sundays every month.
+The church is open during the day for visitors.

+Architecture

 The church has a plain, simple Decorated-style exterior, apart from the tower which is Early English style.
 The nave and chancel are in a single chamber, separated by a narrow step instead of a chancel arch.
-The tower stands at the western end of the church, and contains a ring of four bells hung for change ringing.
-The tenor (largest) bell dates from 1908, the others from 1913; all were cast by John Taylor & Co.
 The church is built of rubble with ashlar dressings.
 The roof of the main body is tiled; during the 14th century it had a thatched roof, but this was replaced in about 1400.
 The tower roof is a shingled octagonal cap.

+Bells

+The tower stands at the western end of the church, and contains a ring of four bells hung for full circle English change ringing.
+The tenor (largest) bell dates from 1908, the others from 1913; all were cast by John Taylor & Co, at the famous Loughborough Bell Foundry.